 19995.3 Provides for Department of Rehabilitation to retrain and refer disabled State employees to positions in State service.

-A. The State and CAPS agree that neither party will discriminate against any employee on the basis of age, sex, race, religious creed, color, national origin, ancestry, marital status, physical handicap, or sexual orientation, and agree to take such action as necessary to assure that this purpose is achieved.
+A. The State and CAPS agree that neither party will discriminate against any employee on the basis of age, sex, race, religious creed, color, national origin, ancestry, marital status, physical handicap, sexual orientation, or any protected characteristic covered under applicable state and federal employment laws and agree to take such action as necessary to assure that this purpose is achieved.

 B. Alleged violations of this Section shall not be grievable under the grievance procedure contained in Article 9 of this Agreement.